 When I was ten years old, my family moved from the East Coast to Colorado.
 Part of what helped me adjust was starting piano lessons.
 It felt like a never-ending musical puzzle to me.
 Each new piece I learned about became a mystery that needed to be solved.
 Grieg's Notturno, Chopin's Fantasie-Impromptu, Prokofiev's Third Piano Concerto - they all fueled my progress.

 Playing classical works never felt like enough, though.
 I never felt like I was able to fully express what I needed to, and I started dabbling in composition and jazz while in high school and college.
 After graduating from college, I took the Responsible Career path, paying off debts and only taking occasional detours into a cappella groups, midi composition, and film scoring.
 But after landing in Portland, Oregon, life eventually got stable enough that I was able to finally acquire a piano of my own.

 Since early 2006, piano has again made itself known in my life, and it's been all about jazz.
 I feel I have a lot of time to make up for, but I'm learning quickly.
 Jazz informs everything - I find my creativity increasing, my technique improving, and my songwriting more interesting.
 Even my singing is insisting on its place at the table.

-I'm living in Seattle now, and this site is a journal of my efforts to become a working musician - who I network with, what I find, trials, tribulations, learning experiences, failures, successes.
-I'm currently writing songs for what will be either an EP or my first full-length cd, and I'm occasionally playing open mics and gigs in the Pacific Northwest.
+I'm living in Seattle now, and this site is a journal of my efforts in producing music - who I network with, what I find, trials, tribulations, learning experiences, failures, successes.
+I've come out with two cds so far, including my debut recording as a songwriter Not Today, and I'm occasionally playing open mics and gigs in the Pacific Northwest.
 Please consider joining my mailing list to keep up on things!